 A tough guy to block against the run who can handle double teams and keep his ground.
 If he keeps his weight down, he has the possibility of being a solid DT in the NFL.
 When he’s motivated, he’s fun to watch because of how physical he plays.

 Negatives: Most experts had this pick being too high, which was similar to Jihad Ward last year (I hated the Ward pick last year).
 Some had him going in the 4th and even 5th round.
 Even with his top billing out of high school, Vanderdoes is not a good pass rusher.
 He has only 4 sacks in 3 years and is more suited to be a rotational DT run stopper.
-McKenzie said he wanted the DL to get more athletic and they’ve done that with Vanderdoes but he’s not going to help their pass rush.
+McKenzie said he wanted the DL to get more athletic and they’ve done that with Vanderdoes but where is the pass rusher?

-Overview: This is far from solving the Raiders DT issue but the pick isn’t a bad one.
+Overview: Not a horrible pick but this is far from solving the Raiders DT issue and again, I don’t get it.
 Again, DB’s rule the day in Oakland and the Raiders reach for a guy that isn’t a pass rusher.
 I think he can help the DL but a third rounder with question marks isn’t going to get you to the next level when you are last in the NFL in sacks.

 4th Round: David Sharpe OT Florida